🖤✨ Plot twist! I'm taking a short detour from dead bodies to dive into...magical dating disasters!

 “He’s really back?
 I mean, whatever.
 Good for him.”
 Grinding my teeth, I twisted the front of my dress with my hand.
 “You know, he once told me I’d never make it as a potion maker because I overthink everything.
 He was such a douche!”

-He'd always made me feel like I was too much and yet not enough.
+He’d always made me feel like I was too much and yet not enough at the same time.
 That was the thing about Dane that stuck with me all these years.
 Not the teasing or the pranks, but how he’d zeroed in on my deepest insecurity and tossed it back at me like it was nothing.

 Everyone stared at me.